zionremnant/book-browser/README.md

 ## Summary

-Book Browser was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+Book Browser is built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.

 ## Getting Started